Type with your voice

 Log in simply and securely

-Accessibility settings, such as Sticky Keys and Filter Keys are available on the sign-in screen to log on to your computer.
-And with Windows Hello you can quickly and securely sign-in with just a look or touch, (requires specialized hardware).
+Accessibility settings such as Sticky Keys and Filter Keys are available on the screen where you sign in to your computer.
+And with Windows Hello you can quickly and securely sign in with just a look or touch (requires specialized hardware).

 Easier to use mouse and keyboard

 Windows 10 gives you a number of options for making your mouse and keyboard easier to use.
 Change the shape and color of the mouse pointer, or use Mouse Keys to move the mouse pointer with the numeric keypad.
 If you have trouble pressing two keys at the same time, Sticky Keys lets you type commands one key at a time.